capacitor-community/generic-oauth2/README.md

 If you use a working version do not automatically update your dependencies.

-I will NOT announce any changes until the first beta is released.
+Unfortunately I can not NOT announce any changes until the first beta is released.

 ## Supported flows